 Following the river Loire is one of France's most interesting and diverse cycle routes.
-John Higginson, author of Cycling the River Loire: The Way of Saint Martin, has this introduction to the bike route.
+John Higginson, author of original Cycling the River Loire, has this introduction to the bike route.

 Imagine a cycle route in France which takes in some of the most spectacular mountain scenery, long days of gentle bike riding through idyllic rustic scenery, and the chance to visit the most mind-boggling chateaux in the world alongside miles of vineyards.
 You’ve got it!
 You’re cycling in the Loire Valley.

 There are cycle routes all over the Pays de la Loire and Centre regions, and the wonderful €52 million Loire à vélo – a trans-regional bike route that crosses two regions, six départements and six major urban areas – is the centrepiece.
 The Loire bike route, which starts at the Atlantic, is one of 12 cycle routes that make up the EuroVélo 6 cycleway, a European Federation of Cyclists (EFC) initiative that crosses 10 countries (France, Switzerland, Germany, Austria, Slovakia, Hungary, Serbia, Croatia, Bulgaria and Romania).

 For specific bike routes that follow the entire length of the river Loire, see our section guides that cover cycling from Gerbier de Jonc to Le Puy en Velay; riding from Le Puy en Velay to Sancerre; and pedalling Sancerre to St Nazaire.